-The Legal Aid Commission of Tasmania is a statutory body set up by the Legal Aid Commission Act 1990 (Tas).
+Tasmania Legal Aid is a statutory body set up by the Legal Aid Commission Act 1990 (Tas).
 We commenced operation in 1991 and are the largest government-funded legal assistance service in Tasmania.

 We provide legal advice, representation, family dispute resolution services and legal education to the Tasmanian community.
 Our focus is on economically and socially disadvantaged Tasmanians.

 Our services have a deep reach into the Tasmanian community.
 We help large numbers of Tasmanians through our telephone advice service and our many face-to-face services.

-The Legal Aid Commission of Tasmania is responsible to a board of five commissioners, including the director.
-The chair of the commission is Mr Patrick Lunn.
+Tasmania Legal Aid is responsible to a board of five commissioners, including the director.
+The chair is Mr Patrick Lunn.

 We are funded by both Federal and State Governments.Our Commonwealth and State law programs determine the amount of money we receive.